 Comment: Previously CHNS 101.
 CHN 101 is designed for students who are beginning to study the Chinese language.
-Students with prior Chinese language experience, including any dialect of Chinese, should take the placement test at the Testing Center in Lama library before registering.
+Students with prior Chinese language experience, including any dialect of Chinese, should take the placement test at the Lama Testing Center (http://www2.hawaii.edu/~kcctest/) before registering or contact the instructor.